AdaCore/spark2014/lrm/source/mapping-spec.rst

 The following example presents an abstract view of the reading of 3 individual switches and the voting performed on the values read.

-Abstract Switch specifications in SPARK 2005:
+Abstract Switch specification in SPARK 2005:

    .. literalinclude:: ../code/external_variables_refinement_voting_input_switch/05/switch.ads
       :language: ada